AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/client-credentials/readme.md

 Once MSAL Node is installed, and you have the right files, come here to learn about this scenario.

 ### How is this scenario used?
-The Client Credentials flow is most commonly used for a daemon app that calls web apis and does not have any user interaction.
+The Client Credentials flow is most commonly used for a daemon or command line app that calls web apis and does not have any user interaction.
 General information about this scenario is available [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

 ## Prerequisite